act2act/mlatoz/006-natural-language-processing/README.md

 # Yorgowatamy m Ithas, baithenese foy d
 ```

-Before we move on, do some refactoring to make the code.
+Before we move on, do some refactoring to make the code more readable.

 ```python
 # Hyperparameters